Sacred music concert with Desert Rose postponed

-Peace ambassadors Yusuf Ganief and Lynne Holmes bring their world music to PE
+Peace ambassadors Yusuf Ganief and Lynne Holmes were going to bring their world music to PE

 The two world music artists and peace ambassadors of Desert Rose will present a sacred music concert at Art on Target on March 1 and a sound healing workshop at the Walmer Scout Hall on March 2.